 - 1. The Junior Beef Show will start with the showing of Market Class at 9:30 a.m. followed by Showmanship then Breeding classes. - 2.
 For health information refer to State Animal Health Requirements in forepart of Fair Book. - 3.
 NO EXHIBITOR MAY ENTER BOTH OPEN AND JUNIOR CLASSES.
 Open Class livestock will be assigned stalls together in the same Department.
 Junior Class livestock will be assigned stalls together in the same Department.
 In case a family has both Open Class and Junior Class livestock of the same species, the superintendent will try to assign stalls as close together as possible.
 Your request for this must be made to the superintendent one week prior to the fair. - 4.
 The same animal cannot be shown in both Open and Junior classes by different exhibitors. - 5.
-No exhibitor may enter more than 6 animals in the Junior Beef Department, 2 of which must be owned by the individual showing the animal and 4 animals may be managerial.
-A limit of three (3) market steers/market heifers per exhibitor.
-Only one animal may be entered under each entry number. - All exhibitors of BEEF BREEDING animals must show POSSESSION by April 1st of exhibit year. - 7.
+No exhibitor may enter more than 3 animals in the Junior Beef Department.
+These animals may be a combination of owned or managerial.
+Only one animal may be entered under each entry number. - 6.
+All exhibitors of BEEF BREEDING animals must show POSSESSION by April 1st of exhibit year. - 7.
 Bred/Owned Definition- any animal whose dam is owned by the exhibitor or a member of the immediate family (father, mother, brother, sister, or legal guardian only), at the time of birth, and is born on the local property that is owned or managed by the immediate family of the exhibitor.
 The animal must be cared for from birth to exhibition by the exhibitor on the local property.
 The dam does not have to be owned by the exhibitor/family at the time of breeding. - 8.
 Bedding chips will be furnished (per your \$7.00 extra per head entry fee). - For safety reasons wild animals may be disqualified at Superintendent's discretion. - 10.
 Beef tie outs will be at 9pm with exception to Thursday, which can be at 8pm Tie outs are NOT MANDATORY.
 Animals may remain in the barn if the youth so choose to.
 If tied out before that, the privilege of doing so will be taken away at the discretion of the Fair Board. - 11.
 Any inappropriate actions, as determined by the Superintendent, toward your animal may result in disqualification. - 12.
-GRANT COUNTY JUNIOR FAIR LIVESTOCK AUCTION.
-Entry of an animal in a market class DOES NOT in and of itself enter an animal in the livestock auction.
+GRANT COUNTY JUNIOR FAIR LIVESTOCK AUCTION.Entry of an animal in a market class DOES NOT in and of itself enter an animal in the livestock auction.
 4-H and FFA members interested in selling their market animals at the Grant County Junior Fair Livestock Auction must complete and submit the Junior Fair Livestock Auction Entry Form with their fair entries.
 Auction rules